This list of tasty leftover sweet potato recipes uses the humble orange vegetable to create amazing meals that are both varied and versatile.

 Starting with sweet potato waffles for breakfast and end with sweet potato gnocchi, followed by sweet potato pudding for dessert.

 If there’s a lesson here it’s this – next time you cook sweet potatoes, make extra.
 You’re gonna need them.

 Cheese and potatoes are one of the best culinary partnerships of all time.

 And like any productive team, they complement each other perfectly – the cheese going gooey for sweet potato’s carby goodness.

 Mash both together, fry until golden brown and crispy, and congratulate yourself.
 You’ve just created the perfect snack.

 Croquettes are similar to cakes, but rounder and denser.

 This sweet potato version is a filling, crave-worthy appetizer, especially when served with a creamy dipping sauce.

 Holiday cooking doesn’t have to mean spending a fortune on the feast.

-Thrifty cooks will love this recipe which transforms your leftover sweet potatoes into a moist and fluffy cake.
+Thrifty cooks will love this recipe which transforms your leftover yams or sweet potatoes into a moist and fluffy cake.